Akgunahmet/AkgunAhmet/README.md

 Here are some of my notable projects:

 - [NewsCast App](https://github.com/Akgunahmet/NewsCast): This project is developed in Swift language to build a news application using the NYTimes API.
 The application retrieves news articles from NYTimes and displays them to the users.
+- [Podcast App](https://github.com/Akgunahmet/AhmetAkgun_HW4): I developed this project using the Swift language to create a music application, utilizing the iTunes API.
+The application provides users with the ability to browse and listen to songs and albums from the iTunes database.

 Feel free to explore my repositories for more projects and contributions!